AdobeDocs/experience-platform.en/help/ingestion/tutorials/map-a-csv-file.md

 ![](../images/tutorials/map-a-csv-file/mapping.png)

 The *[!UICONTROL Select schema field]* window appears.
 Here you can navigate the structure of the XDM schema and locate the field you wish to map the CSV column to.
-Click an XDM field to select it, then click **Select**.
+Click an XDM field to select it, then click **[!UICONTROL Select]**.

 ![](../images/tutorials/map-a-csv-file/select-schema-field.png)